Karana316/flask-aws-tutorial/README.md

 environment variables that might change but are not actually secret.
 Technically you don't need to have the placeholders here since the main.yml will create them upon deployment, but I kept them all for consistency.
 If you create a new env var that isn't sensitive, you can only add it just in environment.config.
 If you add a new sensitive secret, you could add it only within GitHub and within the main.yml.
-You do want to add secrets to your environment.config, because this file is committed to the repo.
+You do NOT want to add secrets to your environment.config, because this file is committed to the repo.

 If you were going to use this in production, you would probably want to change some of the create_db options in database.py.